cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ## Create the Transaction Types

-To scaffold two types with create, read, update and delete (CRUD) actions use the Starport `map` command.
+To scaffold two types with create, read, update, and delete (CRUD) actions use the Starport `map` command.
 The following commands create `sellOrderBook` and `buyOrderBook` types that are indexed with an index in the store (like key-value stores).

 ```bash